 Defect Assignment (New) – Dev Leadà Developer

-Developer will analyze the defect to check if it is reproducible.
+The developer will analyze the defect to check if it is reproducible.
 Here the most important contribution from the tester is to include all the necessary details in the defect.
-Defect Summary, Defect detailed description are the fields which helps the stakeholders to understand the defect in one go.
-Defect Summary should always have only the high level information of the defect.
-At the same time it should have sufficient information to describe the overview of defect in one line.
+Defect Summary and detailed defect description are the fields that help the stakeholders to understand the defect in one go.
+A Defect Summary should always have only high-level information about the defect.
+At the same time, it should have sufficient information to describe the overview of a defect in one line.

-Defect description is the place where tester is expected to include all the necessary information like Environment, Scenario, Test data used, Expected Result, Actual Result, Reference to files/data and reference to snapshot.
+Defect description is where a tester is expected to include all the necessary information like Environment, Scenario, Test data used, Expected Result, Actual Result, Reference to files/data, and reference to snapshot.

-Here is the short overview of various elements of Defect Detailed Description –
+Here is a short overview of various elements of the Defect Detailed Description –

-Test environment where the defect was found.
+Test environment where there is a defect.
 Often projects have multiple test environments where the test team performs testing.
-For example – AT (Assembly testing environment), PT (Product Testing environment), UAT (User acceptance Testing environment) and so on.
-The purpose of having various environments is that it provides flexibility within the development and test team to have the code deployed on any of the available environment to start off the testing on time.
+For example – AT (Assembly testing environment), PT (Product Testing environment), UAT (User Acceptance Testing environment), and so on.
+Having various backgrounds provides flexibility within the development and test team to deploy the code on any available environments to start the testing on time.

-There are times when the Product test (also called as system test) and UAT testing overlaps, hence having multiple environments is a must to continue testing in parallel.
+Sometimes, the Product test (also called the system test) and UAT testing overlap.
+Hence having multiple environments is a must to continue testing in parallel.

-There are cases when the development team needs an additional environment to debug the issues reported by the testing team.
-Also the develop team has a dedicated environment for unit testing task.
+There are cases when the development team needs a different environment to debug the issues reported by the testing team.
+Also, the development team has a dedicated background for unit testing tasks.

-Hence with multiple environments, it is must to mention in the defect a particular environment where the issue was found.
+Hence, with multiple environments, it is a must to mention in the defect a particular environment where the issue was found.

-Scenario is the set of steps performed by the tester which led to a defect.
-Here a tester is expected to mention all the steps which the developer can perform to reproduce the defect.
-Often there are times when the defect is reported by the tester but the developer is not able to replicate the same and hence the defect gets rejected.
+A well-documented scenario has easy-to-read, easy-to-understand, and precise steps to be followed to replicate the defect.
+The scenario is the set of steps by the tester, which was the cause of a defect.
+Here a tester is expected to mention all the steps the developer can perform to reproduce the defect.
+Often there are times when the tester reports the defect, but the developer cannot replicate the same, and hence the defect gets rejected.
 This might happen due to incorrect steps/missing steps mentioned in the description.
-Clear steps helps everyone to understand the defect and replicate it without having the dependency of reaching out to a tester to get inputs.
-A well-documented scenario have easy to read, easy to understand and precise steps to be followed to replicate the defect.
+Clear steps help everyone to understand the defect and replicate it without having the dependency of reaching out to a tester to get inputs.

-A tester is supposed to mention the data used during the flow of testing which led to an issue.
-This information gives developer a chance to use the similar data to reproduce the defect and find the root cause for the same.
+A tester needs to mention the data used during the flow of testing, which leads to an issue.
+This information gives the developer a chance to use similar data to reproduce the defect and find the root cause for the same.

-There are some scenarios in which a tester finds a defect using a specific data but the same issue is not reproducible using similar kind of data.
-This might happens due to data corruption, hence entering data gives a chance to find out the root cause of defect.
-A developer might not dig down to code level if data corruption is the case.
-This kind of defect can be converted to data defect.
+Some scenarios exist where a tester finds a defect using specific data, but the same issue is not reproducible using similar data.
+This might happen due to data corruption.
+Hence entering data gives a chance to discover the defect’s root cause.
+A developer might not understand the code level if data corruption exists.
+This kind of defect can convert into a data defect.

 Expected & Actual Result

-This is the highlight of detailed description field where a tester proves that the error encountered is indeed a defect.
-Clearly mentioning the expected result makes the things clear for every stake holder to consider the error as a defect.
-Imagine a defect is logged with all the details but it does not specifies the expected outcome of the scenario!
+This is the highlight of the detailed description field where a tester proves that the error encountered is indeed a defect.
+Imagine a defect is logged with all the details, but it does not specify the expected outcome of the scenario!
+Mentioning the expected result makes things clear for every stakeholder to consider the error a defect.

-Usually a tester enters only the expected result may be in a line or a two however it is very important to mention the source of expected result.
-Source here reference to the document where the expected result is mentioned.
-This could be a requirement document or a storyboard reference.
+Usually, a tester enters only the expected result may be in a line or two.
+However, it is very important to mention the source of the expected result.
+Source here a reference to the document where the expected result is mentioned.
+This could be a required document or a storyboard reference.

 Reference to files/data

-Sometimes the defect involves generation of file or input as a file.
-In this kind of scenarios, tester is supposed to provide information of the file which was used and that caused the issue in application.
-These files can be attached using the defect management tool or the reference for the same can be provided.
-These reference locations should be accessible by all stakeholders.
+Sometimes the defect involves the generation of a file or input as a file.
+In this scenario, a tester must provide information about the file in use and the cause.
+These files can also be attached using the defect management tool or provided with a reference.
+These reference locations should be accessible to all stakeholders.

 Reference to snapshot

-Snapshots play very important role when you want to show them the exact page break error message as displayed on the screen or when you want to show the screen navigation details.
-Snapshot gives quick idea about the defect encountered, screen on which defect was found, data used on the screen and so on.
-Every defect management tools has provision to attach the snapshots.
-Sometimes tester might attach the Excel spreadsheets or word documents as well.
+Snapshots play an important role when you want to show them the exact page break error message displayed on the screen or when you want to show the screen navigation details.
+Snapshot gives a quick idea about the defect, location, data on the screen, etc. Every defect management tool has a provision for attaching snapshots.
+Sometimes tester might attach Excel spreadsheets or Word documents as well.

-These were the various components of defect logging and best practices for each of them.
-Coming back to defect life cycle, once the defect is assigned to a developer, he/she will analyze it using the data provided in defect item.
-If as per the analysis, the issue logged is indeed a defect, developer will “Open” the defect to work on its fix.
+Returning to the defect life cycle, after assigning the defect to a developer, he/she will analyze it using the data in the defect item.
+These were the various components of defect logging and the best practices for each.
+If, as per the analysis, the issue is indeed a defect, the developer will “Open” the defect to work on its fix.

 New – Open

-A defect in Open status shows that it is in development plate and the developers are working on its fix.
-In case the analysis finds out the issue logged is not a defect, this might happen when there is understanding gap in the expected behavior of the system.
-If the analysis says that the defect in invalid, developer will reject the defect.
+A defect in Open status shows that it is on the development plate, and the developers are working on its fix.
+If the analysis finds out the issue logged is not a defect, this might happen when there is an understanding gap in the system’s expected behavior.
+If the analysis says the defect is invalid, the developer will reject the defect.
 Terminology is “Rejected” or “Return to Testing”.

 New – Return to Testing.

-How tester should validate if the defect was indeed an invalid defect?
+How should the tester validate if the defect was indeed invalid?

-This is the scenario where a precise requirement document helps everyone in the team to come to the conclusion if the defect logged was an invalid or a valid one.
-Referring to requirement documents helps tester as well as developer to come on the same conclusion and it really eases up the discussion process.
+This scenario is where a particular requirement document helps the team conclude if the defect is invalid or valid.
+Referring to requirement documents helps the tester and the developer come to the same conclusion, easing the discussion process.

-There are scenarios where the correctness of design and requirement documents is questioned while referring these documents in times of defect discussions, at such times going back to Business Analyst is considered as the best option to clarify the queries.
+There are scenarios where the correctness of design and requirement documents is questionable while referring to these documents during defect discussions.
+At such times, going back to Business Analyst is the best option to clarify the queries.

-As a best practice, requirement and design documents should always be up to date in order to refer them without any ambiguities.
+As a best practice, requirements and design documents should always be up to date to refer to them without any ambiguities.

-In “Open” status, development team works on fixing the defect, once the defect is fixed the status changes to “Ready for Deployment”.
+In “Open” status, the development team works on fixing the defect.
+After fixing the defect, the status changes to “Ready for Deployment”.

 Open – Ready for Deployment

-Deployment is the process where the changes are uploaded on the server so that testing team can work on the fixed version of the code.
-Usually every project has a separate deployment team for this task.
+Deployment is the process where the changes are uploaded to the server so that the testing team can work on the fixed version of the code.
+Usually, every project has a separate deployment team for this task.

-So on high level, a software team mainly consists of these 3 groups –
+So on a high level, a software team mainly consists of these 3 groups –

 - Defect Life Cycle in Testing